lishamhlanga/irish-counties-QuizApp/README.md

 https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw
 W3 schools website
 Youtube creating a responsive navigation learnt a lot followed and created similar but mine customised differently https://www.youtube.com/watch?v=At4B7A4GOPg
-Code Institute notes ( The form of which I changed to suit my project ) Thanks to my tutor ( great support and feedback ) and slack for all the info that was shared to make this project possible.
+Code Institute notes ( The notes and the Love Maths Project) Thanks to my tutor ( great support and feedback ) and slack for all the info that was shared to make this project possible.
 Media

-The photos used on the body columns of the pages https://www.theirishroadtrip.com/best-beaches-in-donegal/ The icons in the footer were taken from Font Awesome
+The photos used on the pages are from unsplash and Wikipedia Any Icon witin the pages thanks to Font Awesome Unsplash
-Unsplash
-Brian Kelly licensed for reuse under this Licence https://creativecommons.org/licenses/by-sa/2.0/#_blank) © Kenneth Allen and licensed for reuse under this Licence https://creativecommons.org/licenses/by-sa/2.0/#_blank The images used for the gallery page were taken from this other open source site https://www.theirishroadtrip.com/best-beaches-in-donegal/
-The hero cover images on each page I designed them using Pixelmator Difficulties Encountered

-Learning flex box and Grid was a bit of a challenge but with lots of practice I was able to fully understand the concepts.
-Media queries as well but overall was able to implement the concept on my project by using mobile first then scaling to desktop.
+Augusto from Unsplash  licensed for reuse under this Licence https://creativecommons.org/licenses/by-sa/2.0/#_blank) Difficulties Encountered

+The lessons through the LMS were easy to follow and to grasp easier like when all concepts of Javascrips from variable to DOM , issue came on how to implement them on the website.
+Firstly it was hard its like I was moving circles but what i discovered was using chrome developer tools console and snippets helped me a lot as I was able to manipulate and write code and execute changes.
+This method made me to understand the DOM better.

+I had to research through youtube and stackflow  Overflow to master some of the concepts.
+The trick is all about practice practice of which i am doing.

+The game I wanted to include lots of functionality but time is the killer here, overall managed to get it working by following my tutor advice to use a flow diagram , from step one to finish and the coding accordingly.
+Javascript is very challenging but with practice and  study going through the lessons again and the challenges they did help me.
+I wanted to do a nice presentation of the game but time was not on my side.
+I encountered a challenge of resetting the game to  restart and the scores to revert to zero but with concentration found the solution.